 What if we’ve found signs of moisture, or even water, in our basement?
 Do we need to call a waterproofing professional or can we handle it ourselves?

 Waterproofing paint can temporarily “damp proof” a basement.
 This means it can prevent moisture from getting in.
-It can reduce the humidity of the basement as well as minimize the smell of mold and fungus on the walls since it creates a shell on the surface.
+It can reduce the humidity of the basement and minimize the smell of mold and fungus on the walls since it creates a shell on the surface.

 What we can’t expect is for waterproofing paint to actually waterproof a basement.
-It is still just painted and it is a surface coating with a comparatively weak bond.
-Over time, moisture will get behind the paint and lift it up.
+It is still just painted, and it is a surface coating with a comparatively weak bond.
+Over time, moisture will get behind the paint and lift it.
 It will bubble, peel, and flake off.
 That’s why we say it is only a temporary fix for dampness.

 What is a better option if moisture is coming through our basement walls?

-If we are actually getting water in our basement due to strong hydrostatic pressure, the best option is the application of a waterproofing membrane on the inside of our basement walls and floor.
+If we are actually getting water in our basement due to strong hydrostatic pressure, the best option is to apply a waterproofing membrane on the inside of our basement walls and floor.
 The application we offer is a liquid polyurethane coating that penetrates deeply into poured concrete, cement block, and fieldstone foundation walls and bonds permanently.